wrichter/manufacturing-reference-architecture-intro/Whitepaper/01_Introduction_to_the_OMP_Manufacturing_Reference_Architecture/06_Platform_Capabilities.md

 The following capabilities should be a priority:

--   ***Data Governance:*** The orchestration of people, processes, and technology for democracy of data and enable organizations to leverage their data as an enterprise-wide business asset as well as in cross-company data exchanges, becoming an important capability of a smart factory platform.
+-   ***Data Governance:*** The orchestration of people, processes, and technology for democratization of data enable organizations to leverage their data as an enterprise-wide business asset as well as in cross-company data exchanges, becoming an important capability of a smart factory platform.